IWW-NYC-GMB/iww.nyc/_events/march-2020-training.md

 ---
 ![]({{ site.baseurl }}/assets/uploads/ot101.jpg)

-❗️***This event has been cancelled out of an abundance of caution during on ongoing COVID-19 pandemic***❗
+❗️***This event has been cancelled out of an abundance of caution during the ongoing COVID-19 pandemic***❗

 # Agitate! ✩ Educate! ✩ Organize! ✩